facultyfaculty and staff

 In 2004, Paola relocated to Chicago, and since then, she has created a wide net of collaboration in teaching and directing, as well, partnering with many universities and various theater companies.
 In 2012, ready to restart a new school, she founded The School for Theatre Creators, where she led a faculty of teachers with a wide diversity of experience in acting, directing and writing.
 During this period, she was able to create an international training ground for artists and individuals who strive to live life to the fullest and her work is highly regarded and sought after in theater circles, with her unique programming providing opportunities for participants in both USA and Italy.

-The teachers at the Academy divide their time between the classes they give and their commitments as working artists.
-Resident faculty and visiting instructors teach a wide range of coursework, providing a uniquely comprehensive training experience.
+The teachers at the Academy and our collaborators divide their time between the classes they give and their commitments as working artists.

 Ivan Di Noia